rubygems/rfcs/text/0011-gem-checksum-verification.md

 $ bundle install
 Bundle complete!
 88 Gemfile dependencies, 256 gems now installed.
 Use `bundle info [gemname]` to see where a bundled gem is installed.
-256 gems are missing checksums.
-Source integrity could not be verified.
-Use `bundle lock` to add checksums to Gemfile.lock.
+Use `bundle lock` to add missing checksums to Gemfile.lock.
 ```

-When a gem version is updated in the lockfile using a source that has checksums (like rubygems.org), the checksum should be recorded.
-Running `bundle update` or `bundle add` should record the checksum from the source into the Gemfile.lock.
-If a checksum is not available from the source because the source does not provide such info, then a checksum should be created during install using the .gem file or a warning should be printed.
+Running `bundle update` or `bundle add` will record the checksum from the source (e.g. rubygems.org) into the Gemfile.lock, if it is available.
+If a checksum is not available from the source because the source does not provide such info (e.g. private gemservers) then a checksum will be created during install using the .gem file.

-If a user wishes to ensure that the environment they are using contains only gems installed from verified sources that match the checksums in the Gemfile.lock, the command `bundle pristine` should be run.
-The `bundle pristine` command installs every gem fresh from the .gem source, but does not fetch gems from the server or read the source index.
-Therefore, if a users wants all gems to be verified upon install, `bundle pristine` should be run after checksums are written to the Gemfile.lock.
+If a checksum can't be created because the source is a path or git source, then only the gems name and version will be recorded with a blank checksum.

+If you want to ensure that the bundled environment contains only gems matching the checksums in the lockfile, run `bundle pristine`.
+The `bundle pristine` command installs every gem fresh from a newly downloaded .gem source.
+The pristine install will trigger computation and comparison of the generated SHA256 checksum with the checksum stored in the lockfile.

 Example: